Lithuania profile - Timeline

 1926 - Nationalist Party leader Antanas Smetona seizes power in military coup after left wing wins elections.

 1940 - Soviet army invades.
-Smetona flees.
-Lithuania incorporated into USSR.
+President Smetona flees.
+Lithuania incorporated into Soviet Union.

 1941 - Thousands of Lithuanians deported to Siberia.
-Nazis invade USSR and occupy Lithuania.
+Nazis invade Soviet Union and occupy Lithuania.

-1944 - Red army returns, presaging further deportations and repression of resistance.
+1944 - Soviet Army returns, presaging further deportations and repression of resistance.

 1988 - Group of writers and intellectuals sets up Lithuanian Movement for Reconstruction (Sajudis).
 Its leaders declare at a mass rally in the capital, Vilnius, that the USSR occupied Lithuania illegally.